KILTprotocol/kilt-node/README.md

 docker run 348099934012.dkr.ecr.eu-central-1.amazonaws.com/kilt/prototype-chain ./start-node.sh --connect-to alice
 ```
 The node should be connected to the KILT testnet.

-## Updating to latest substrate-node-template

-The command `substrate-node-new` (included in the substrate installation and described in https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain) downloads a node-template, which this repo is based on.
-We just added our modules to the runtime.

-To update it, a stable template can be copied from https://github.com/shawntabrizi/substrate-package.
-Just copy the contents of substrate-node-template and add our changes on top.

-If the mentioned repo of shawntabrizi isn't updated anymore, the `substrate-node-new` command can still be used to get a fresh node-template.
-It might need some changes to work, though.

 ## Node Modules functionalities